alorbach/rsyslog/doc/source/configuration/modules/mmsnarewinsec.rst

    "``enable.wdac``", "binary", "``on``", "Toggle WDAC enrichment (``Policy Name``, ``Policy Version``, etc.)."
    "``emit.rawpayload``", "binary", "``on``", "When enabled, stores the original payload in ``!win!Raw`` (or ``!win!RawJSON`` for Snare JSON records)."
    "``emit.debugjson``", "binary", "``off``", "Adds an empty ``Unparsed`` array even when all sections are recognized, simplifying downstream assertions."
+   "``runtime.config``", "string", "``-``", "Path to a JSON runtime configuration file that controls validation behaviour, optional fallbacks and inline definition extensions."

 Extracted fields
 ----------------